-Marriage is also defined as that which "signifies the act, ceremony or formal proceeding by which persons take each other for husband and wife."
-Note the use of the word "persons" and the lack of capitalization of the words "Husband and Wife."
-In the same law dictionary, the word "for" is defined as "instead of" or "in place of."
-So, the legal status of marriage by civil authority is where you take each other, assenting into a civil relationship with the state, not as Husband and Wife, but "instead of" Husband and Wife, or in other words, "for" husband and wife, and children, who become wards of the state.
+20 Incorporation...the formation of a legal or political body...
+In civil law.
+The union of one domain to another.
+Black's 3rd p.
+946. And what concord hath Christ with Belial?...2Co 6:15 each other for husband and wife."22 Note the use of the word "persons" and the lack of capitalization of the words "Husband and Wife."
+In the same law dictionary, the word "for" is defined as "instead of" or "in place of."23 So, the legal status of marriage by civil authority is where you take each other, assenting into a civil relationship with the state not as Husband and Wife, but "instead of" Husband and Wife, or in other words, "for" husband and wife, and children, who become wards of the state.